mithi/bare-minimum-3d/README.md

 $ npm i bare-minimum-2d
 ```

 You can check out the examples of [`SceneOptions`, `SceneSettings`, `ViewSettings`](https://github.com/mithi/bare-minimum-3d/blob/master/test/data/input-settings.ts) that you can pass to the `renderScene()` function.
-You can pass 3d data such as this [`hexapod`](https://github.com/mithi/bare-minimum-3d/blob/master/test/data/input-data-3d.ts) or [pyramid](https://github.com/mithi/hello-3d-world/blob/master/src/data/input-3d-pyramid.ts).
-When you pass the hexapod data along with the other example parameters discussed above, here is the corresponding [`2d data`](https://github.com/mithi/bare-minimum-3d/blob/master/test/data/output-data-2d.ts) that `renderScene()` would return.
+You can pass 3d data such as this [`hexapod`](https://github.com/mithi/bare-minimum-3d/blob/master/test/data/input-data-3d.ts) or [`pyramid`](https://github.com/mithi/hello-3d-world/blob/master/src/data/input-3d-pyramid.ts).
+When you pass the hexapod data along with the other example parameters linked above, [`this is the corresponding 2d data`](https://github.com/mithi/bare-minimum-3d/blob/master/test/data/output-data-2d.ts) that `renderScene()` would return.

 ```js
 import BareMinimum2d from "bare-minimum-2d"